-In the past few weeks I’ve discussed late season tactics and what a huge role security cover and food play into this end of the season game.
-There is one more topic of discussion, and that is the 2nd rut.
-I’ve read numerous articles about the subject and heard many different opinions on this matter.
+I’ve read numerous articles about the second rut and heard many different opinions on this matter.
 As far as I’m concerned, I believe what I see and I have witnessed first-hand, bucks breeding does in October prior to the main rut and as late as February long after the November peak.
-Why, I’m sure it has a lot to do with buck to doe ratios, with some does not getting bred the first time around along with fawns born late and coming into estrous later than the rest of the herd.
+Why?
+I’m sure it has a lot to do with buck to doe ratios, with some does not getting bred the first time around along with fawns born late and coming into estrous later than the rest of the herd.
 I’m not going to say I know for sure though, because I don’t.
 There is definitely some validity to it though, and its worth mentioning.

 It stands to reason that the later it gets in the year, there are fewer and fewer does to breed, making for stronger than normal competition to breed these special does.
 Your chances of finding a doe in estrous during late season may be very slim, but on the flip side, if you do I’ll bet the biggest buck in the area has found her also!
 This gives us a better than average shot at a giant during the late winter months.
 If we are going to try to key in on this tactic, we need to know when this phenomena is going to happen.
 It’s been proven by Charles Alscheimer and his studies that the full moon triggers the rut, with does being bred 10-12 days after the full moon.
 So, if this is the case all we need to do is follow the full moon each month, expecting any unbred doe to come into estrous within 2 weeks after the full moon.
 I know this isn’t an exact science, but it gives us a pretty good idea of when it should happen.
 Again, the only thing definite about chasing big bucks is “ Nothing is ever Definite”!
 One thing is for sure, if you find yourself hunting late season and you come across a hot doe, I don’t care what the moon is doing, you had better camp out on her because chances are Mr. Big will be close by sooner or later!